IRIS Gardouneh

 IRIS Gardouneh (گردونه) is a in the Southern Fleet of the Islamic Republic of Iran Navy.

 Construction and commissioning

-Gardouneh was built by French Constructions Mécaniques de Normandie at Cherbourg, as one of the first six contracted on 19 February 1974.
+Gardouneh was built by the French company Constructions Mécaniques de Normandie at Cherbourg, as one of the first six contracted on 19 February 1974.
 Her keel was laid down on 18 October 1976 and on 23 February 1978, she was launched.
 Gardouneh was commissioned into the fleet on 11 September 1978.

 Service history

 During Iran-Iraq War, her home port was Bushehr Naval Base.
 On 28 October 1980, Gardouneh and her sister ships and were deployed to attack Iraqi oil facilities at al-Faw, supported by a Sikorsky SH-3 Sea King.
 The operation was repeated again on October 31 by the same naval group.
 However, in this operation Iranian vessels were engaged with three Iraqi s, that fired Styx missiles at them and drew back with maximum speed.
 Gardouneh and the two other vessels managed to avoid the missiles but could not retaliate.